 Understanding the heart

 The heart is complex but (looking at the diagram below) you can see there are basically four chambers inside it.
-The left and right atria are roughly on top and the bigger stronger ventricles are on the bottom.
+The left and right upper chambers (atria) are roughly on top and the bigger stronger ventricles are on the bottom.

 The left and right sides of the heart are divided by a wall - this is called the septum.
 When it is between the upper or collecting chambers (atria), it is called the atrial septum.
 When it is between the lower or pumping chambers (ventricles) it is called the ventricular septum.
 The septum keeps blood from the right and left sides of the heart from mixing.
 This is important because the blood in the left ventricle is loaded with oxygen for the rest of the body to use.
 The blood in the right ventricle has already given all its oxygen to the body and needs to be loaded with oxygen again by the lungs.
 When the opening between the ventricles is large some of the oxygen-rich blood from the left ventricle leaks into the right ventricle instead of flowing forward to the body.
 This extra blood coming in the right ventricle is pushed into the lungs.
 This inefficient blood flow means that the heart needs to pump harder to ensure that enough blood with oxygen reaches the body.